-B. ns-2 Simulations
+B. NS-2 Simulations

-In this section, we simulate our schemes, Diff-Max, DiffsubMax, wDiff-subMax as well as backpressure in the ns-2 simulator [11].
-The simulation results show that our schemes significantly improves throughput as compared to the adaptive routing scheme; Ad hoc On-Demand Distance Vector (AODV) [12].
+In this section, we simulate our schemes Diff-Max, Diff-subMax, and wDiff-subMax using the ns-2 simulator [11].
+The simulation results show that our schemes significantly improve throughput, utility, and delay performance as compared to AODV [12] and DSDV [13] routing schemes.
 Next, we present the simulator setup and results in detail.

-1) Setup: We considered two topologies: the diamond topology shown in Fig. 4(b); and a grid topology shown in Fig. 4(c).
-In the diamond topology, the nodes are placed over $500m \times 500m$ terrain.
-Two flows are transmitted from node A to nodes B and D. In the grid topology, 4×3 cells are placed over a $800m \times 600m$ terrain.
-12 nodes are randomly placed to the cells.
+1) Setup: We considered three topologies: the diamond topology shown in Fig. 5(b), a grid topology shown in Fig. 5(c), and a random topology.
+In the diamond topology, the nodes are placed over a 500×500 -m2 terrain.
+Two flows are transmitted from node A to nodes B and D. In the grid topology, 4×3 cells are placed over an 800×600 -m2 terrain; 12 nodes are randomly placed in the cells.
 In the grid topology, each node can communicate with other nodes in its cells or with the ones in neighboring cells.
 Four flows are generated randomly.
+In the random topology, 20 nodes are randomly generated and located over an 800×800 -m2 terrain according to a uniform distribution.
+Ten flows are generated and transmitted between randomly selected nodes.

-We consider CBR flows, which start at random times within the first 5sec and are on until the end of the simulation which is 100sec.
-The CBR flows generate packets with interarrival times 0.01ms.
-IEEE 802.11b is used in the MAC layer (with updates for Diff-Max implementation as explained in Section IV).
-We simulated a Rayleigh fading channel with average channel loss rates 0, 20, 30, 40, 50%.

-The channel capacity is 1Mbps, the buffer size at each node is set to 1000 packets, packet sizes are set to 1000B.
-We compare our schemes; Diff-Max, Diff-subMax, and wDiff-subMax with AODV, in terms transport-level throughput.
+We consider CBR flows, which start at random times within the first 5 s and remain on until the end of the simulation, which is 100 s.
+The CBR flows generate packets with interarrival times 0.01 ms. IEEE 802.11 is used in the MAC layer (with updates for Diff-Max implementation as explained in Section IV).
+We simulated a Rayleigh fading channel with average channel loss rates 0%, 20%, 30%, 40%, 50%.5 We have repeated each 100-s simulation for 10 seeds.
+The channel capacity is 1 Mb/s, the buffer size at each node is set to 1000 packets, and packet sizes are set to 1000 B. We compare our schemes Diff-Max, Diff-subMax, and wDiff-subMax to AODV and DSDV in terms of transport-level throughput, total utility (added over all flows), and average delay (averaged over all packets and flows).
+We employ log utility in our simulations, i.e., $g_s(x_s(t)) = \log(x_s(t))$.
+On the other hand, packet delay is measured at the transport layer.
+Let $r{s,k}$ be the time that the kth packet of flow s is received by the transport layer at the receiver side, and $t{s,k}$ be the time that the same packet is seen by the transport layer at the transmitter side.
+Then, the packet delay is $r{s,k} - t{s,k}$.

 The Diff-Max parameters are set as follows.
-For the flow control algorithm; $T_i = 80ms$, $R_i^{max} = 20$ packets, M = 200.
-For the routing algorithm; $T_i^{'} = 10ms$, $F_i^{max} = 4$ packets.
+For the flow control algorithm: $T_i = 80 \text{ ms}$, $R_i^{\max} = 20 \text{ packets}$, M = 200.
+For the routing algorithm: $T_i^{'} = 10 \text{ ms}$, $F_i^{\max} = 4 \text{ packets}$.